vpaliy/lru-expiring-cache/README.md

 del cache['foo']
  ```

-To make the LRU cache thread-safe, just pass 'concurrent=True' when constructing a new instance:
+To make the LRU cache thread-safe, just pass `concurrent=True` when constructing a new instance:

 ```python
 from lru import LruCache